 - Delicious and different - this German Mustard Potato Salad is a nice departure from traditional mayonnaise-based potato salads.
 It has a sweet and tangy flavor that is a pleasant surprise for your guests.
 A perfect compliment to some Italian Sausage sandwiches!

 - Perfect for a crowd - this is a perfect side dish that is easily doubled for a large crowd.
-Goes so nicely with smoked ribs!
+Goes so nicely with smoked boneless turkey breast or smoked ribs!

 Ingredients you will need

 Here is a quick snapshot of the ingredients you'll need for this recipe.
 Scroll to the recipe card where you will find the exact measurements.

 - Potatoes - should be a waxy variety like red or Yukon gold.